 3. Changes to Income

-Obamacare eligibility takes into account one’s income and cost of living.
+Obamacare eligibility takes into account one’s household income and cost of living.
 Major changes in these areas could trigger eligibility for special enrollment, including job loss or significant reduction of wages.
 Also, if a move results in a drastic change in the cost of living (determined by zip code), you are a student that graduates and moves (or is just starting school), or you recently moved to the U.S. from a foreign nation.

 4. New Status